The Different Types Of Home Equity Loans

 • The draw period is the amount of time the borrower is allowed to use, or draw, funds against the line of credit, commonly 10 years.
 After this amount of time, the borrower can no longer draw against the funds available.

-• The repayment period is the amount of time the borrower has to repay the loan in full.
+• The repayment period is the amount of time the borrower has to repay the balance in full.
 The repayment period lasts for a certain number of years after the draw period ends.

-So, for instance, a 30-year HELOC would have a draw period of 10 years and a repayment period of 20 years.
-Payments made during the draw period are typically interest-only, with principal payments added during the repayment period.
+So, for instance, a 30-year HELOC might have a draw period of 10 years and a repayment period of 20 years.
+Some buyers only pay interest during the draw period, with principal payments added during the repayment period.
+A HELOC interest-only calculator can help you understand what interest-only payments vs. balance repayments might look like.

 Home Equity Loan Fees